hershkumar/hershkumar.github.io/content/tex.md

 - [Gilles Castel](https://castel.dev/post/lecture-notes-1/), from whom I stole many a snippet wholesale.
 - [Elijan Mastnak](https://ejmastnak.com/tutorials/vim-latex/ultisnips/), who has an in-depth tutorial on using UltiSnips for \(\LaTeX\).

-My (unsolicited) advice for getting up to speed in lectures is to practice, I've been live-TeXing my notes for ~7 years, and it took me time to build up the muscle memory and ability to both focus on the lecture being given, as well as typesetting the content of the lecture.
+My (unsolicited) advice for getting up to speed in lectures is to **practice**, I've been live-TeXing my notes for ~7 years, and it took me time to build up the muscle memory and ability to both focus on the lecture being given, as well as typesetting the content of the lecture.

+[^1]: Comparing my notes from the [beginning](/notes/phys273.pdf) of my undergrad to those in [graduate school](/notes/phys611.pdf), one can see that my formatting and ability to include more of the contents of the derivations and spoken conceptual content has dramatically improved.
-[^1]: I use [yabai](https://github.com/koekeishiya/yabai) for tiling window management on macOS, and [skhd](https://github.com/koekeishiya/skhd) to quickly switch between `kitty` and `zathura`.
+[^2]: I use [yabai](https://github.com/koekeishiya/yabai) for tiling window management on macOS, and [skhd](https://github.com/koekeishiya/skhd) to quickly switch between `kitty` and `zathura`.